ZYChimne/Beautiful-Languages/README.md

 #### Gone with the Wind
 * Burdens are for shoulders strong enough to carry them.
 #### Romeo and Juliet
-* Good night, good night! parting is such sweet sorrow,  That I shall say good night till it be morrow.
+* Good night, good night!
+Parting is such sweet sorrow,  That I shall say good night till it be morrow.
-* thus with a kiss I die
+* thus with a kiss I die.
 * Don't waste your love on somebody, who doesn't value it.
 * Love is heavy and light, bright and dark, hot and cold, sick and healthy, asleep and awake- its everything except what it is!
 * Do not swear by the moon, for she changes constantly. then your love would also change.
 * What's in a name? that which we call a rose By any other name would smell as sweet.
 * Love is a smoke made with the fume of sighs.
-* Parting is such sweet sorrow that I shall say goodnight till it be morrow.
 #### A Tale of Two Cities
 * A wonderful fact to reflect upon, that every human creature is constituted to be that profound secret and mystery to every other.
 A solemn consideration, when I enter a great city by night, that every one of those darkly clustered houses encloses its own secret; that every room in every one of them encloses its own secret; that every beating heart in the hundreds of thousands of breasts there, is, in some of its imaginings, a secret to the heart nearest it!
 Something of the awfulness, even of Death itself, is referable to this.
 No more can I turn the leaves of this dear book that I loved, and vainly hope in time to read it all.
 No more can I look into the depths of this unfathomable water, wherein, as momentary lights glanced into it, I have had glimpses of buried treasure and other things submerged.
 It was appointed that the book should shut with a a spring, for ever and for ever, when I had read but a page.
 It was appointed that the water should be locked in an eternal frost, when the light was playing on its surface, and I stood in ignorance on the shore.
 My friend is dead, my neighbor is dead, my love, the darling of my soul, is dead; it is the inexorable consolidation and perpetuation of the secret that was always in that individuality, and which I shall carry in mine to my life's end.
 In any of the burial-places of this city through which I pass, is there a sleeper more inscrutable than its busy inhabitants are, in their innermost personality, to me, or than I am to them?
 * It is a far, far better thing that I do, than I have ever done; it is a far, far better rest that I go to than I have ever known.